 Betraying The Bureau

-Author's note: I got this idea from a recent dream of mine. it took a while, and with all the necessary details,...
-Show full author's note »
+Author's note: I got this idea from a recent dream of mine. it took a while, and with all the necessary details, I made it into one of my most favored peices.

 Joseph and I go way back.
 I was the new girl freshman at my high school, and he just so happened to be the older brother of my new friend, Thomas.
 I ended up taking a liking to him.
 I never told him until the last day of school before I transferred.
 I guess not seeing me regularly made him go along the road of crime.